-- On the third business day after a hearing, the ministerial contact officer will be emailed a proof copy of the transcript.
+- 6.6 As soon as possible after a hearing, the ministerial contact officer will be emailed a proof copy of the transcript.
 The questions taken on notice will be highlighted in the transcript.
-A list of supplementary questions submitted by members will also be attached. - Answers to questions on notice and supplementary questions are due 21 calendar days from the date when the questions are sent to the ministerial contact officer, unless the committee decides on another timeframe.30 - Answers should be provided in two separate pdf documents (one for answers to questions on notice and another for answers to supplementary questions).
-Both documents should be sent by email and in hard copy, to: - Email BudgetEstimates@parliament.nsw.gov.au - Hard copy delivered to the Budget Estimates secretariat in Room 823, Level 8, Parliament House.
+A list of supplementary questions submitted by members will also be attached. - 6.7 Answers to questions on notice and supplementary questions are due 21 calendar days from the date when the questions are sent to the ministerial contact officer, unless the committee decides on another timeframe.31 - 6.8 Answers should be provided in two separate pdf documents (one for answers to questions on notice and another for answers to supplementary questions).
+Both documents should be sent by email and in hard copy, to: - Email BudgetEstimates@parliament.nsw.gov.au - Hard copy delivered to the Budget Estimates secretariat in Room 812, Level 8, Parliament House.